Freedom is local.

 The Product

-tldr: Most progress happens in 10-minute micro-tasks and 1–2 weekend blocks a month.
+Most progress happens in 10-minute micro-tasks and 1–2 weekend blocks a month.

 Pantree app onboarding - select your goals